 During the day in the warm, busy tourism

 months, it's easy to miss that Şirince

 is a village.
-Buses roar up the hill
+Buses roar and hundreds of cars zoom up the hill, disgorge their occupants,

 In the warm months I strongly urge you to avoid visiting Şirince on weekends—especially Sundays, especially in the afternoon—when thousands of local tourists will crowd its streets.
 If you have a car, consider parking it near the Selçuk Otogar and taking the minibuses that shuttle from there to Şirince and back every 20 minutes throughout the day.
 The minibus goes right to the center of the village.
 Cars must park, for a fee, on the outskirts, sometimes quite a walk from the center.

 Overnight in Şirince

 as suites for families, and even rental

 to stay, and a congenial

 If you don't stay overnight, go to Şirince for

 a bit of cooler air, a lunch or dinner in